In order to ensure that our students have a great learning experience, we have a created a quality review process for all new courses.

 - Should be a narrated slideshow that has been recorded using a screen recording software like Camtasia

-- May contain an introductory portion with video of the instructor speaking to the camera but should not include video of the instructor throughout
+- May contain an introductory portion with video of the instructor speaking to the camera but does not need to include video of the instructor throughout

 - Should not contain dates (e.g. September 2016) or references to upcoming course sessions (since the content will likely be used for several years)